moritzwilksch/ModelsFromScratch/README.md

 ## Decision Tree
 - implements a Decision Tree for two numerical features using entropy-based information gain as best split criterion

+## Linear Classification
+- implements a linear SVM classifier using a L2-regularized hinge loss and learning via gradient descent.